dominikbraun/cleanup/README.md

 :dizzy: cleanup is a CLI tool for keeping your Git repositories clean.
 It removes old branches in one or more repositories with a single command.

-**Project status:** In active development and stable to use.
+**Project status:** In active development.
+Can be used already, but without warranty.

 ## <img src="https://sternentstehung.de/cleanup-dot.png"> Usage

 You merely need to provide the path to your repository.
-For example, change into your project directory and remove all gone branches:
+For example, change into your project directory and remove all gone branches like this:

 ````shell script
 $ cleanup branches .